 - How to enable a strong password policy, and

 - Who’s affected by the policy.

 Strong password requirements vary among companies.
 For BigTime, a strong password:

 - Contains two of the following character types: letters, digits, and non-alphanumeric characters, such as a dollar sign or an exclamation point.

 - Doesn’t involve the user’s username or the word “password.”

-If a strong password is a feature you’d like to have, system administrators can follow the steps in the next section to set it up.
+If a strong password is a feature you’d like to activate or deactivate, system administrators can follow the steps in the next section to set it up.

 - Click My Company, from the navigation bar, and select My Company from the picklist.
 You’ll default into the Company Info tab, which is where you want to be.

 - Check the box “enable strong password policy" to activate this feature or uncheck the box to deactivate it.

-- The user can reset their password by accessing their profile setting.
+- The user can access the reset password option within their profile setting.
 Click here to learn how.

 - The system administrators can reset the user’s password.
 Click here to learn how.

 In both instances, BigTime will prompt the user to create a strong password.